 Caramel, red apple, milk chocolate, citrus

 Growing at some of the highest altitudes in Colombia, Nariño coffees are known for their vibrant acidity and complex sweetness.
 The proximity to the equator allows coffee to grow at extreme elevations, where cool nights slow cherry maturation and concentrate sugars.
-The result is a brilliantly bright, juicy cup.
+The result is a brilliantly bright, juicy cup that rivals the best lots from East Africa in terms of acidity and complexity.

 Altitude